 Rookie safety Daijahn Anthony went limited with an illness Friday and is questionable.
 Tight end Tanner Hudson practiced for the first time in a couple of weeks Friday and was listed as questionable after going limited.

-SLANTS AND SCREENS: After two games he missed an extra point in Kansas City and a 48-yard field goal try Monday night at Paycor Stadium that was his first miss shorter than 50 yards in more than a year, kicker Evan McPherson isn't concerned.
+After he missed an extra point in Kansas City and a 48-yard field goal try Monday night at Paycor Stadium, this first miss shorter than 50 yards in more than a year, kicker Evan McPherson isn't concerned.

 "I actually feel really good where we're at," McPherson said this week.
 "Just keep on going.
 I think we get that first win, I think a lot of things turn around.